abiga3l/2024-PROJECT/README.md

 This README file uses GitHub Flavored Markdown to format the text and make it easier to read.

+##NOTE
+My project is saved in XAMPP's folder ht doca

 ## URL

 The URL for this README file is http://localhost/FINALS/.